Walk Old Port with a good day

 Use the waterfront again before leaving.
 Portland feels worse when you only treat the harbor as scenery from the car.

-Portland gear
+Pack Portland

 Old Port Guide

-Where to stay in Portland, ME
+Where to stay in Portland

-Restaurants in Portland, ME
+Restaurants in Portland

-Getting to Portland, ME
+Getting to Portland

 More great destinations to pair with this trip